bingo342/startrepo/README.md

 # startrepo
-I have just started using github using git
+I have just started using github using git.